 The current business environment is characterised by various trends and dynamics.
 From stiff competition and a diverse workforce to modern technologies and strategic plans, people professionals are prompted to formulate and implement profound solutions that will have significant outcomes.
 This introduces concept and significance of evidence based practice (EBP).

 Evidence based practice (EBP) refers to the use of various sources and information to make an informed and reliable decision.
 EBP is defined by a shift from outdated acquired wisdom and superficial fixes to critically appraising reliable and credible evidence and information to support an idea, hypothesis, and concept.
 EBP is not only effectively applied in the healthcare sector but also in the human resources management (HRM).
 Effective leadership and management leverage the benefits of EBP to ensure suitable and favourable outcomes.
 EBP, therefore, entails meticulous, precise, and astute application of evidence from variety of credible and reliable sources to promote the likelihood of a favourable outcome.
+Notably, evidence based practice is a significant skill among people professionals as demonstrated in the CIPD Professional Map (Figure 1 Below).

 Advantages of Evidence Based Practice